skooppaos/quasar/.github/CONTRIBUTING.md

 # Quasar Contributing Guide

 Hi!
-I’m really excited that you are interested in contributing to Quasar.
+We are really excited that you are interested in contributing to Quasar.
 Before submitting your contribution though, please make sure to take a moment and read through the following guidelines.

 - [Code of Conduct](https://github.com/quasarframework/quasar/blob/dev/.github/CODE_OF_CONDUCT.md)
 - [Issue Reporting Guidelines](#issue-reporting-guidelines)